List of Barbie films: Barbie as Rapunzel (2002)

-Based on the German fairy tale Rapunzel, recorded by the Brothers Grimm, the film stars Barbie as Princess Rapunzel, who is trapped in a tall tower by an evil witch named Gothel.
+This 2nd entry, based on the classic tale by the Brothers Grimm, stars Barbie as Princess Rapunzel, who is trapped in a tall tower by an evil witch named Gothel.
 Hidden from the outside world, Rapunzel spends much of her day painting and dreaming of a happier life.
-After discovering a magic paintbrush, Rapunzel goes on a journey with her friends Penelope the dragon and Hobie the rabbit to uncover the truth about her origins.
+After many years alone, Rapunzel goes on a journey with her friends Penelope and Hobie to look for her happily ever after life with Prince Stefan.

-At the 2002 DVD Exclusive Awards, Barbie as Rapunzel won awards "Best Original Score" (Arnie Roth), and "Best Animated Character Performance" for Gothel (Anjelica Huston, Gino Nichele, Sebastian Brodin, Jean Gillmore, Sean Newton).